skills/hello-github-actions/README.md

 - Review the [GitHub Actions documentation](https://docs.github.com/actions/learn-github-actions) on GitHub Docs.
 - Use actions created by others in [awesome-actions](https://github.com/sdras/awesome-actions).
-- We'd love to hear what you thought of this course [in our community forum](https://github.com/skills/.github/discussions).
+- We'd love to hear what you thought of this course [in our discussion board](https://github.com/skills/.github/discussions).
 - [Take another GitHub Skills course](https://github.com/skills).
 - [Read the GitHub Getting Started docs](https://docs.github.com/get-started).
 - To find projects to contribute to, check out [GitHub Explore](https://github.com/explore).